 Five Takeaways From Virginia’s 59-41 Win over Bethune-Cookman

-On Thursday night, Virginia (5-4) earned a 59-41 victory over Bethune-Cookman (2-6) at John Paul Jones Arena.
+On Thursday night, Virginia (6-4) earned a 59-41 victory over Bethune-Cookman (2-7) at John Paul Jones Arena.
 The Cavaliers trailed at the end of the first half after a 1/12 shooting slump to start the game, which buried the Hoos early as they trailed 12-3 midway through the first half.
-In need of an answer, Ishan Sharma stepped up for the Hoos, scoring nine points in the first half to provide a spark and cut the deficit to three at halftime.
+In need of an answer, Ishan Sharma stepped up, scoring nine points in the first half to provide a spark that allowed the Hoos to cut the deficit to three at halftime.
 Midway into the second half, Virginia rattled off a 12-0 run to pull away before a 13-0 run to close the game allowed the Cavaliers to secure what appeared to be a comfortable victory.

 With that said, here are five takeaways from the game: